 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 In addition, you can read about how doctors evaluate and compare cancer cells to normal cells, called grading.
 To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the cancer’s stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancers.

 One tool that doctors use to describe the stage is the TNM system.
 TNM is an abbreviation for tumor (T), node (N), and metastasis (M).
 Doctors look at these three factors to determine the stage of cancer:

 - How large is the primary tumor and where is it located?
 (Tumor, T)